 Number 1 – Don’t sell your houses in a down turned market, if the GFC taught us anything it was that your house wasn’t worth less than the day before, fear in the market made it drop (psst… most people don’t want to buy stuff when the world is on fire, so don’t sell dummy)

 Number 2 – If you are investing in anything, make sure it is an asset class that you have control over (basically my rule of thumb is invest in things where you can go and physically choke someone to change the outcome)

 Number 3 – buy everything you can (yes sounds bad, yes you are profiting of someone else’s misfortune, it is what it is, you didn’t create their situation, and you were smart enough to shore up your situation so that you are in the stronger position)

-There are two very famous quotes which I will leave you with today which summarize both points that I am making here.
+There are two very famous quotes which I will leave you with today which summarise both points that I am making here.

 “the time to buy is when there’s blood in the streets.”
 Baron Rothschild, an 18th century British nobleman and member of the Rothschild banking family.
 And if anyone should know it’s the Rothschild’s, they made a fortune buying in the panic after the battle of Waterloo against Napoleon

-“It’s a recession when your neighbor loses his job; it’s a depression when you lose yours.”
+“It’s a recession when your neighbour loses his job; it’s a depression when you lose yours.”

 But the best article I have seen is written by Alexis Carey on news.com.au and I will post the article at the end of this post.

 I am also incredibly impressed with Former Coalition policy adviser John Adams and his comments on the issue and the genuine nature of the unsolicited holistic advice for personal wellness, I feel this speaks incredibly highly of his character and not seeing average Australians as 1’s and 0’s, Bully to you sir.